DecSmith42/atom/docs/getting-started.md

                 // Defines the targets that should be executed when the workflow runs Targets =
                 [
-                    // Targets.* are source generated from all targets included in the build for convenience Targets.MyCustomTarget,
+                    // Targets.* is a source-generated static class.
+                    // Atom automatically creates properties for each defined Target in your Build class,
+                    // allowing for convenient access and strong typing.
+                    Targets.MyCustomTarget,
                 ],